 Parameter Description creationTime The time at which the process was started. ор The operator to use.
-The operators are: EQ - equals LT - less than LE - less than or equal to GT - greater than GE - greater than getProcessesByApprovalStatus
+The operators are: EQ - equals LT - less than LE - less than or equal to GT - greater than GE - greater than or equal to getProcessesByApprovalStatus